IllI/eidra-restaurants-app/README.md

 ## Note

 The current version only filters by food category.
 Future versions will include price range and open/closed status as additional restaurant information and filters.

+The [TeleportHQ Figma plugin](https://www.figma.com/community/plugin/992726161890204477/teleporthq-figma-to-code-export-html-css-react-vue) was used to generate `mobile_layout.json` and `web_layout.json`, which contain the Figma document nodes, assets, and styling used to construct the DOM and CSS.